 What exactly is a crown?

-When you need a dental crown or crowns, Life Smiles Family Dentistry in Plymouth, MN has you covered.
+When you need a dental crown or crowns, Life Smiles Dental Crowns in Plymouth, MN has you covered.

 Do you think you need a crown?
 What is a crown?
 We often also hear from a patient, "Is a cap the same thing as a crown?"
 They are one in the same, but dentists refer to them as crowns.
 A crown is a full covering of a tooth, both on the entire chewing surface and surrounding it circumferentially.
 Crowns for permanent teeth are custom made and look very natural.
 Dental crowns can be done on any tooth in your mouth.